 Nikolai Ghe – Russian painter

 In 1856, Nikolai married Anna Petrovna Zabela.
+They had two sons.

 From 1869 to 1875, Nikolai lived and worked in St. Petersburg.
 He painted brilliant portraits of famous Russian intellectuals: writer Ivan Turgenev, poet Nikolai Nekrasov, satirist Mikhail Saltykov-Shchedrin, historian Nikolai Kostomarov, sculptor Mikhail Antokolsky and others.
 Ghe tried his hand at various genres of portrait, historical, religious … Creative dissatisfaction and material hardships made Nikolai leave the capital of the Russian Empire.

 In 1882, Nikolai met Leo Tolstoy in Moscow, and in 1884 painted the portrait of great Russian writer.

 A year before his death, the artist painted Self-Portrait (1893).
 It was recognized as one of his best works.

 Nikolai Ghe died on June 1 (13), 1894 in Chernigov province.

 One of the main merits of Nikolai, according to critics, is that he was the first among Russian artists to catch a new realistic trend in biblical subjects.

 The collections of his works are in many museums around the world, including the Tretyakov Gallery (Moscow), the Russian Museum (St. Petersburg), the National Museum Kiev Picture Gallery (until March 2017 – the Kiev Museum of Russian Art).